steveculshaw/brindlewoodbay/README.md

 Next on the social calendar is the annual fundraiser for the The Brindlewood Bay Whaling Museum & Education Centre

-The museum is usually pretty dark because of limited windows, to protect the exhibits.
+The museum is usually pretty dark because of limited windows, to protect the exhibits.<br>
-But for tonight's fundraiser in the museum lobby, it has all been glitzed up.
+But for tonight's fundraiser in the museum lobby, it has all been glitzed up.<br>
-Two giant inflatable whale jawbones stand outside the entrance way, leading the crowd inside.
+Two giant inflatable whale jawbones stand outside the entrance way, leading the crowd inside.<br>
 The "Daily Life of the Deep Reaver" interactive display catches Winnie's eye, having her poking all the buttons.

 Waiter circulates with glasses of champagne ...